 Improving the representation of women should not be considered in isolation from other dimensions of diversity and, particularly, ethnic diversity.
-We welcome the integration of targets for representation of people of colour and for women by The 30% Club in the UK, for example, that boards should include at least one person of colour and that half of these board seats should go to women of colour.
+We welcome the integration of targets for representation of people of colour and for women , for example, that boards should include at least one person of colour and that half of these board seats should go to women of colour.